professor-oats/Websites/README.md

 ### What I learnt
 As first functioning hosted website I learnt on how to do simple Javascripting to control the Dom and I learnt about hired hosting environments, in this case Namecheap.
-As putting this up much time later I have forgotten about the specific key challenges.
+As putting this up on Git much time later I have forgotten about the specific key challenges.
-I started to learning about the importance of A11y and to keep websites 'clean coded' to up the SEO.
+I started to learn about the importance of A11y and to keep websites 'clean coded' to up the SEO.